-Made to fit the 1999 and newer Ski-Doo Series III 2 stroke motors in Zx and newer sleds.
+Made to fit the 1999 and newer Ski-Doo Series III 2 stroke motors in Zx, Rev, XP, and XM chassis.
+Does not fit the new 850 in the G4.

-Doo to the issues with OEM plastic recoil housing assemblies failing so frequently, we are offering these kits to address these shortcommings.
-The OEM plastic housings get soft from heat from the exhaust can that they set right next to - soaking into the housing and making it too weak to doo it's job.
+Due to the issues with OEM plastic recoil housing assemblies failing so frequently, we are offering these kits to address these shortcomings.
+The recoil sets right next to the exhaust can, and the heat soaks into the OEM plastic housing, softening it and making it too weak to do its job.

 To fix, or just replace?